Crime and Punishment: Major characters

 Raskolnikov (Rodion Romanovitch) is the protagonist, and the novel focuses primarily on his perspective.
-A 23-year-old man and former student, now destitute, Raskolnikov is described in the novel as "exceptionally handsome, taller than average in height, slim, well built, with beautiful dark eyes and dark brown hair."
+A 23-year-old former student, now destitute, Raskolnikov is described in the novel as "exceptionally handsome, taller than average in height, slim, well built, with beautiful dark eyes and dark brown hair."
 On the one hand, he is cold, apathetic, and antisocial; on the other, he can be surprisingly warm and compassionate.
 He commits murder as well as acts of impulsive charity.
 His chaotic interaction with the external world and his nihilistic worldview might be seen as causes of his social alienation or consequences of it.

 Despite its title, the novel does not so much deal with the crime and its formal punishment as with Raskolnikov's internal struggle – the torments of his own conscience, rather than the legal consequences of committing the crime.
 Believing society would be better for it, Raskolnikov commits murder with the idea that he possesses enough intellectual and emotional fortitude to deal with the ramifications, but his sense of guilt soon overwhelms him to the point of psychological and somatic illness.
 It is only in the epilogue that he realizes his formal punishment, having decided to confess and end his alienation from society.

-Sonya (Sofya Semyonovna Marmeladova), is the daughter of a drunkard named Semyon Zakharovich Marmeladov, whom Raskolnikov meets in a tavern at the beginning of the novel.
+Sonya (Sofya Semyonovna Marmeladova) is the daughter of a drunkard named Semyon Zakharovich Marmeladov, whom Raskolnikov meets in a tavern at the beginning of the novel.
 She is often characterized as self-sacrificial, shy, and innocent, despite being forced into prostitution to help her family.
 Raskolnikov discerns in her the same feelings of shame and alienation that he experiences, and she becomes the first person to whom he confesses his crime.
 Sensing his deep unhappiness, she supports him, even though she was friends with one of the victims (Lizaveta).
 Throughout the novel, Sonya is an important source of moral strength and rehabilitation for Raskolnikov.

 Razumíkhin (Dmitry Prokofyich) is Raskolnikov's loyal friend and also a former law student.
 The character is intended to represent something of a reconciliation between faith and reason (razum, "sense", "intelligence").
-He jokes that his name is actually 'Vrazumíkhin' – a name suggesting "to bring someone to their senses".
+He jokes that his name is actually Vrazumíkhin – a name suggesting "to bring someone to their senses".
 He is upright, strong, resourceful and intelligent, but also somewhat naïve – qualities that are of great importance to Raskolnikov in his desperate situation.
 He admires Raskolnikov's intelligence and character, refuses to give any credence to others' suspicions, and supports him at all times.
 He looks after Raskolnikov's family when they come to Petersburg, falling in love with and later marrying Dunya.